-Child showing symptoms of asthma / having asthma attack
+Child shown symptoms of asthma/having asthma attack

-- 1. I can confirm that my child has been diagnosed with asthma and has been prescribed an inhaler. - 2.
-My child has a working, in-date inhaler, clearly labelled with their name, which they have in school that is kept in the designated first aid box in the classroom. - 3.
+- 1. I can confirm that my child has been diagnosed with asthma/has been prescribed an inhaler (delete as appropriate) - 2.
+My child has a working, in-date inhaler, clearly labelled with their name, which is kept in school. - 3.
 In the event of my child displaying symptoms of asthma, and if their inhaler is not available or is unusable, I consent for my child to receive salbutamol from an emergency inhaler held by the school for such emergencies.

-Signed: Date:
+Signed Date

-Name (print)
+Name (Please print)

-Child's name:
+Child's name Class

-Class:

-Parent's address and contact details:
+Parent's addres ss and contact details:

-Telephone:

-F-mail:
+Telephone

+Email